TheOriginalGeez/Cupid/README.md

 ## Start Skyrim

-After you have done everything above and got a clean SSE installation ready, start the Launcher and open the _Options_ menu.
+After you have done everything above and got a clean SSE installation ready, start the game and exit once you're in the main menu.

-1. Click on _Ultra_
-2. Set the _Aspect Ratio_ and _Resolution_ to your monitor's native values
-3. Set _Antialiasing_ to _Off_
-4. Check _Windowed Mode_ and _Borderless_

-(Don't worry too much about these values.
-The values will get overwritten anyway during installation.)

-Then, start the game and exit once you're in the main menu.

 # Using Wabbajack